Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 First page of the word document with callout pointing to 1.
 Intoduction "using the Heading 1 style we can assign the highest level of importance to this heading", 1.1 Purpose and scope "Heading 2 style will assign the next level of importance to this sub-heading", 1.1.1 "and Heading 3 style will assign the lowest level of importance to this sub-subheading"

-This hierarchical structure enables Word to accurately generate a Table of Contents, seamlessly organising each heading level and providing readers with a clear overview and easy navigation throughout the document.
+This hierarchical structure enables Word to generate a Table of Contents accurately, seamlessly organising each heading level and providing readers with a clear overview and easy navigation throughout the document.

-By following this structured approach, you can create an organised and functional Table of Contents that enhances readability and enhances the overall user experience.
+Following this structured approach, you can create an organised and functional Table of Contents that enhances readability and the overall user experience.

 Step 1: Apply the Heading 1 Style to All Main Headings